The following notes describe special methods used in HCUPnet. For more information, refer to HCUPnet Definitions Glossary.

 The first source of differences lies in how maternal and neonatal records are defined.
 For HCUPnet, the definitions of maternal and neonatal use Major Diagnostic Categories (MDCs) to classify diagnosis codes.
 For Fast Stats, the definitions of maternal and neonatal use MDCs beginning with data year 2016 and rely on the Clinical Classifications Software (CCS) for data years prior to 2016.
 Compared with using MDCs, the CCS approach assigns approximately 0.9 percent fewer cases to “maternal” because a maternal discharge is classified into a mental health CCS or a substance use CCS when the set of diagnosis codes includes a mental health or substance abuse condition along with a maternal condition (e.g., drug dependence in pregnancy).
 Similarly, compared with the MDC approach, the CCS approach assigns 0.1 percent fewer cases to “neonatal” because a neonatal discharge is classified into a substance use CCS when the set of diagnosis codes includes a drug effect on the fetus or neonatal drug withdrawal.
 The CCS approach assigns another 0.1 percent fewer cases to ”neonatal” than the MDC approach because neonatal septicemia is assigned to the septicemia CCS rather than a neonatal CCS.

 A second source of differences lies in the timing of analysis.
 During the redesign of HCUPnet, the most recent version of the CCS software (v2015) was used for all years of diagnosis and procedure statistics prior to 2016.
 Version 2021.2 of the diagnosis CCSR and version 2021.1 of the procedure CCSR was used for years 2016-2019 statistics.
+Version 2022.1 of the diagnosis and procedure CCSR was used for year 2020.
+Version 2023.1 of the diagnosis and procedure CCSR was used for year 2021.
 For Fast Stats, the CCS categories are assigned to the National (Nationwide) Inpatient Sample (NIS) based on the most current CCS software.
 This affects the numbering scheme, counts, and labels for the CCS.

 As new data are loaded to HCUPnet, the CCSR software version used will be listed here.